niplav/site/text_reviews.md

-Benatar mentions cryonics, life extension technology and transhumanism in general, and while his treatment of these topics is more respectful than most, he dismisses them very quickly.
-I disagree on these points, given that it seems that humanity can expect to find itself in a period of [hyperbolic economic growth](https://sideways-view.com/2017/10/04/hyperbolic-growth/ "Hyperbolic growth") (see [Roodman 2020](https://www.openphilanthropy.org/blog/modeling-human-trajectory "Modeling the Human Trajectory")).
+Benatar mentions cryonics, life extension technology and transhumanism in general, and while his treatment of these topics is more respectful than most, he dismisses them fairly quickly.
+I disagree with his underlying skepticism on these the feasibility of radically altering the human condition through technology, given that it seems that humanity can expect to find itself in a period of [hyperbolic economic growth](https://sideways-view.com/2017/10/04/hyperbolic-growth/ "Hyperbolic growth") (see also [Roodman 2020](https://www.openphilanthropy.org/blog/modeling-human-trajectory "Modeling the Human Trajectory")).

 I am also not a fan of the pessimism-optimism distinction.
 Benatar himself